 Calvert W. Jones is an Assistant Professor at the University of Maryland, College Park in the Department of Government & Politics, having previously served as an Assistant Professor at CUNY-City College from 2013-2015.
 She earned her Ph.D. from Yale University in 2013, focusing on comparative politics, the Middle East, and mixed methods.
 Her current research examines new approaches to citizen-building in the Middle East, with an emphasis on goals, mechanisms, and outcomes in state-led social engineering efforts.
-Her book, Bedouins into Bourgeois: Remaking Citizens for Globalization, is forthcoming with Cambridge University Press in 2017.
+Her book, Bedouins into Bourgeois: Remaking Citizens for Globalization, was published by Cambridge University Press in 2017.
 Peer-reviewed articles have appeared in Perspectives on Politics, Comparative Political Studies, International Studies Quarterly, International Security, and Intelligence and National Security.
 She also holds an MPhil in international relations from Cambridge University, a master's degree in information management and systems from the University of California, Berkeley, and a bachelor's degree from Columbia University in philosophy and computer science.

 - PhD Yale University, Political Science

 - MPhil Cambridge University, International Relations

 - MIMS University of California, Berkeley, Information Management and Systems